 - Throw It In: The George Michael dancing scene (involving Paul and Dick) was done in the hotel the pair were staying in; apparently, after doing it for fun, it was decided it was too good to leave out of the movie.

 - Get Back in the Closet: Despite Word of God and Paul's account (as well as a comment from Lauren), the whole Paul and Sean relationship is severely downplayed in the movie by comparison, and Paul and Mitchell's relationship is completely cut.

 - Playing Against Type: Everyone in the movie except Ian Somerhalder, simply because he didn't have a type yet.
 Best example is Fred Savage, who turns up for one scene as an almost-naked clarinet-playing heroin addict.
 Special prize goes to James Van Der Beek, who was mostly known as all-the-positive Dawson Leery at the time of the movie's release.

 - Pragmatic Adaptation: The film cuts numerous minor characters (and merges some), and removes several plot lines.

 - Shout-Out: The sleazy film student in the beginning is talking about a certain movie that everyone says is "just a Tarantino film."

-- Would Hit a Girl: When Lara acts as a catalyst for ruining everything between Sean and Lauren, she proceeds to try and rub it in, only to get a fist to the face.
-It's as satisfying as it sounds.
+- Would Hit a Girl: When Lara acts as a catalyst for ruining everything between Sean and Lauren, she proceeds to try and rub it in, only for Sean to punch her in the face.